cgalpin92/project2-potterquiz/README.md

   - I confirm that the Header and Footer are clearly defined to the user and easy to read.
 The rules of the game are clearly layed out and the function of the game is simple to navigate.

-  - I have tested that the create username input works and that the input is required to be a valid string input.
+  - I have tested that the create username input works and that the input is required to be a valid string input of at least one index.

   - I have tested that the player is required to create a username before they can proceed with playing the game.

   - I have tested each quiz to ensure that all questions appear correctly, that the checkAnswer function works and identifies the correct answer for the choice selected by the player.
 I have checked that when either the correct or incorrect selection is identified, the relevant score increments correctly.

+  - I have run each game whilst checking to the console to ensure no errors appear and that all console.logs have been removed from the code.

   - I have tested that the correct alert message appears depending on the score the player achieves;
     - If the player achieves 0 correct scores the alert message offers condolences.